Ashkan Nikeghbali: Academic career

 Nikeghbali obtained his PhD at the Pierre and Marie Curie University in 2005 with the thesis "Temps aléatoires, filtrations et sous-martingales: quelques développements récents", supervised by Marc Yor.
 Prior to that, he was a researcher from February 2004 to July 2004 at the Isaac Newton Institute on the topic of "Random matrix approaches in number theory."
-After completing his PhD, Nikeghbali first worked as a postdoctoral researcher at the American Institute of Mathematics (under the direction of Brian Conrey) at Rochester University.
+After completing his PhD, Nikeghbali first worked as a postdoctoral researcher at the American Institute of Mathematics (under the direction of Brian Conrey) at University of Rochester.
 In June 2006, he was appointed Heinz-Hopf Lecturer at ETH Zurich.
 In March 2007, Nikeghbali was appointed assistant professor at the Institute of Mathematics at the University of Zurich.
 He was promoted to Extraordinary Professor of Applied Mathematics there in 2009.

 Research

 Nikeghbali's research focuses on financial mathematics, probability theory, and analytic number theory.
 In particular, he works in the areas of portfolio theory, stochastic processes, random operators and matrices, and the application of stochastics in number theory and combinatorics.

 In asymptotic probability theory, Nikeghbali, together with Féray, Méliot, and Kowalski introduced the concept of Mod-Ф convergence.
 In number theory, he, together with Chhaibi and Najnudel, introduced the concept of stochastic zeta function.

 Nikeghbali supervised at least six PhD students during his time at the University of Zurich.